corytu/R-Language-Exhibition/README.md

 It shows all nine national parks in Taiwan.
 The hyperlinks to each national park are provided once users click the markers.
 * <a href="https://corytu.github.io/R_Language_Playground/play_mtcars_dataset.html">Playing mtcars dataset</a> (Feb 2017)<br>
 It is a rather simple presentation with plotly tool.
 The data are from R built-in "mtcars" dataset.

+## Tutorial Slides
+* <a href="https://corytu.github.io/R_Language_Playground/Plotting_with_R_ggplot2.html">Plotting with R: ggplot2</a> (Mar 2017)<br>
+After a brief introduction of R plotting systems, a guidance for creating scatter plots and bar plots including legends and facets for conditions is provided.
+It also covers methods to add error bars and regression lines.
+Practices come along so that people can apply their newly learned skills.
+Slides are done with R markdown.
+* <a href="https://github.com/corytu/R_Language_Playground/blob/master/R_Tutorial_20161012_BLP.pdf">R Programming tutorial</a> (Oct 2016)<br>
+An R tutorial which covers the history and overview of R, the characteristics of various R objects, and vectorized operations.
+It also contains the functions people use to input/output the data or scripts.
+The control structures and function writing in R are introduced in the end.

 ## Personal Notes
 *I might organize and publish some personal notes of R here (mostly in Mandarin), but it is not one of my priorities now.*